 THE ORIGINS FOUNDATION X John X Safaris

-Location: Eastern Cape
+Location: Eastern Cape, South Africa

 43 years as an active outfitter.

-The Eastern Cape Experience is like no other.
+The East Cape Experience is like no other.
 It may be the people.
 The land.
 The camaraderie around a crackling campfire.
 The PH and tracker who started out as strangers, but leave you as friends.
 Or it may be the abundance of game and the sheer variety on offer.
 It’s the feeling you’re left with to return again.

 To learn more about John X Safaris, visit below: